 - Hanging knee raises – 4 x 10-12

 For more workout ideas, download the Fitbod app.
 You can customize your routine to fit your schedule, the equipment you have available, and the muscle groups you want to prioritize.
 As you log workouts in the app, it will offer recommendations for how to progress so you can continue getiting stronger over time.
-Try Fitbod today and get your first 3 workouts for free!
+Try Fitbod today and get workouts for free!

 About The Author